 Still, something was missing.
 It was death without dying.
 I missed the opportunity to say goodbye while my dad was still alive, to sit with him and integrate all the feelings of the dying process and, perhaps most of all, to listen to and feel his experience of dying.

 Of course, over the years since his death I’ve had many conversations with my dad.
 I’ve said goodbye to him.
-I’ve expressed unfinished feelings and difficult realizations.
+I’ve expressed unfinished feelings and difficult realisations.
 And most importantly, I’ve expressed my love, which has given me the most peace.
 Still, it seems there will always be something missing around my dad’s death.

 All this changed with the dying of Joyce’s mother, Louise.
 Having Joyce’s mom next door, seeing her every day, expressing my love to her, receiving her love, listening to her experiences, talking about death, all these things have changed my life for the better.